 - 1.1 Status of the Addendum.
 This Information Protection Addendum ("IPA") forms part of the services agreement(s), statement(s) of work, related order(s), or other commercial terms between You and Google (the "Agreement") and incorporates (a) the mandatory terms set out in this Part A (General Information Protection Terms), (b) the Supplemental Terms (as defined below), to the extent applicable, and (c) the Applicable Standard Contractual Clauses (as defined below), to the extent applicable. - 1.2 Order of Precedence.
 To the extent this IPA conflicts with the rest of the Agreement, this IPA will govern. - 1.3 Supplemental Terms.
-The following supplemental terms ("Supplemental Terms") will also apply, to the extent applicable: - (a) Part B (Business Process Outsourcing Requirements) of this IPA will apply to the extent the Services include outsourced business processes performed from any facility that is not both owned and operated by Google. - (b) Part C (HIPAA Business Associate Requirements) of this IPA will apply to the extent the Services include access to Personal Information subject to the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"). - (c) Supplemental Supplier and Partner Security Standards at https://g.co/partner-security will apply to the extent Your Services include software development or web development services.
+The following supplemental terms ("Supplemental Terms") apply as set forth below: - (a) Part B (Business Process Outsourcing Requirements) of this IPA will apply to the extent both of the following conditions apply: (i) Your personnel are provisioned with access to Protected Information on Google-owned systems or endpoints and (ii) at least 15 of Your personnel will be providing services to Google from Your work location. - (b) Part C (HIPAA Business Associate Requirements) of this IPA will apply to the extent the Services include access to Personal Information subject to the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"). - (c) Supplemental Supplier and Partner Security Standards at https://g.co/partner-security will apply to the extent the Services include software development or web development services.